rossabaker/northside/content/parents.md

 volunteer for a shift at the concession stand.
 We also need Spanish and ASL interpreters, game day hosts and people to help with the picnic committee or being a face painter.
-We are always looking for coaches and board members, so please contact us if you can help in any way.
-If you have a special talent that you think might benefit the league please let us know.
+We are always looking for coaches and board members, so please [contact us] if you can help in any way.
+If you have a special talent that you think might benefit the league, please let us know.

+[contact us]: /contact/